shiftyp/redurx/README.md

 ## One Way Data Flow

 ReduRx maintains one way data flow through your application just like any Flux framework.
 Data is aggregated from various sources using observables, and given some input you'll get predictable output.
 [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) FTW!
-Here's how it works with ReduRx where the state is an object, with two values `bar` and `foo`:
+Here's how it works with ReduRx where the state is an object, with two values `bar` and `foo`.
+A single action creator is hooked into the base object, and we're subscribing to changes on the base object as well.
+The flow goes from green to blue to red:

 ![Diagram of one way data flow](https://dl.dropboxusercontent.com/u/2179993/redurx-data-flow.svg)